|Futurama and The Simpsons|

-Okay, for those of you just out of a decades long coma, The Simpsons is the Fox Network's long running super popular cartoon series created by Matt Groening.
+For those of you just out of a decades long coma, The Simpsons is the Fox Network's long running super popular cartoon series created by Matt Groening.
 It's the story of the Simpson family who live in the town of Springfield (the state they live in remains unclear).
 Homer is the buffoonish though well intentioned dad.
 Marge is the sweet if also slightly daft mother with the hairstyle borrowed from The Bride of Frankenstein.
-Bart is their troublemaking son, Lisa their super smart daughter and Maggie their silent pacifier sucking infant.
-The whole show was drawn in the distinct Groening style: googly eyed characters with crazy big overbites.
+Bart is their troublemaking son, Lisa their insanely smart daughter and Maggie their silent pacifier sucking infant.
+The whole show was drawn in the distinct style Groening developed in his Life In Hell comic series: googly eyed characters with crazy big overbites.

 One good mega hit deserves another.
 Hoping to strike gold a second time, Fox had Matt Groening create a second show.
 Futurama was Groening's shot at a sci-fi cartoon comedy.
 Now sci-fi comedys?
 Risky.
 Quark, Homeboys From Outerspace... ratings, quality... something always seems to go wrong.
 But as it turned out, Futurama was actually a really good show.
 Here's the setup.
 On New Year's Eve, pizza delivery boy Philip Frye delivers a pizza to a cryogenic freeze company.
 Turns out the delivery order was actually a crank call (the pizza order for the cryo lab was ordered by I.C.
 Weiner).
 Disgusted Frye sits down in a chair.
 He leans back in the chair aaaaand... whoops!
 He slips and falls into one of the cryo tubes only to be finally thawed out in the far distant future.
 He has become a sort of combination of Homer Simpson and Buck Rogers.
 Having reached the future, Frye finds himself now working as... well he was still a delivery guy.